gpaol/bootstrap-multiselect/src/BootstrapMultiSelect.MVC/README.md

 ### Global Localization

-Load the locale file and it will automatically set the global locale:
+Load the lang file and it will automatically set the global lang:

 ```html
 <!-- Load plugin -->